Rohit-554/AIPitara/README.md

 ## Installation

-To install [Your Application Name], follow these steps:
+To install AIPitara, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.